liiuhaao/GOVERN/README.md

 # GOVERN

-This repository contains the source code and supplementary materials related to our submission to ICDE 2024, titled "Graph Contrastive Learning for Truth Inference."
-This work is currently under review.
+This repository contains the source code and supplementary materials for our paper 'Graph Contrastive Learning for Truth Inference,' which has been accepted for publication at ICDE 2024.

 ![GOVERN](GOVERN.png)